danfleser/northdan-exercise/README.md

 # Exercise brief

-We would like you to build a React app that connects to a movie and/or tv show open api that:
+We would like you to build a Angular/React app that connects to a movie and/or tv show open api that:

 - allows me to search for the title of their favorite show or display a list of all results
 - allows users to sort the results and to filter